Our slow shift in lifestyle choices has become the butt of many jokes, recently.

 We've ordered bulk amounts white flour, wheat flour, rolled oats,

-quick oats, yeast, sugars and more from ELFCO
+quick oats, yeast, sugars and more from ELFCO.

 These buckets have Gamma Lids, which are a life saver!